 What’s the first thing a customer does when there’s an issue with his ecommerce order?
 He makes a call to your contact center.
 This interaction is often the first “live” experience your customer has with your ecommerce brand.

 Getting this dialogue right typically leads to a happy, repeat customer.
-Getting it wrong could land you a lost customer and retelling of the situation that could go viral.
+Getting it wrong could land you a lost customer, and a retelling of the situation could go viral.

 How do you provide stellar customer service in your contact center?
 Listen more.
 Talk less.

-“It’s our nature to want to help and to solve problems,” explains Jenny Chavez, Speed Commerce’s manager of learning, development & quality assurance.
+“It’s our nature to want to help and solve problems,” explains Jenny Chavez, Speed Commerce’s learning, development, and quality assurance manager.
 “There’s a temptation to offer solutions without getting to the heart of the real issue.”

-Chavez offers a straightforward three-step plan to really uncovering customer issues and delivering a resolution that works for the customer.
+Chavez offers a straightforward three-step plan to uncover customer issues and deliver a resolution that works for the customer.

 1. Let the customer do the talking.

 Want to understand what the customer is most concerned about?
 Listen more.

 “It’s easy to jump to conclusions, but we shouldn’t,” explains Chavez.
 “We guide our agents to hold off on providing solutions until hearing everything the customer has said,” Chavez says.